Ideas

 Derive Without Macros

-Trait deriving is an extremely useful feature for any language with traits and trait impls.
+Ability deriving is an extremely useful feature for any language with abilities and ability impls.
 It cuts down on so much boilerplate that I would even argue it to be necessary.
 Rust, for example, relies on implementing derives via procedural macros which are quite difficult for IDEs to handle, slow compile times, come with a hefty learning curve, and are required to be put in a separate crate.
-To provide a derive mechanism without these downsides, I propose a system based on GHC’s Datatype Generic Programming in which we can define how to derive a trait by specifying rules for what to do for product types, sum types, and annotated types.
+To provide a derive mechanism without these downsides, I propose a system based on GHC’s Datatype Generic Programming in which we can define how to derive a ability by specifying rules for what to do for product types, sum types, and annotated types.

 Here’s an example in ante (syntax not final):